Vitamin C for preventing and treating tetanus

 Description of the condition

 'Tetanus' denotes a disease caused by tetanus toxin (tetanospasmin), a protein that is produced by the anaerobic bacterium Clostridium tetani.
 Although the pathological definition of tetanus is based on the specified bacterium and its toxin, the diagnosis is made clinically.
 The clinical picture is dominated by muscle spasms and rigidity.
 Often the first sign is rigidity of the jaw muscles, followed by stiffness of the neck, difficulty in swallowing, and rigidity of the abdominal muscles.
 Other symptoms include elevated temperature, raised blood pressure, and an episodically rapid heart rate.
 Tetanus may lead to complications such as fractures of the spine or long bones because of contractions and convulsions, and to pulmonary embolism, bed sores and nosocomial infections due to prolonged hospitalisation.
-The current treatment of tetanus consists, for example, of surgical debridement of the wound and antibiotic therapy (metronidazole) to remove the source of infection, tetanus immune globulin to neutralize circulating toxin, and benzodiazepine for sedation and muscle relaxation (Bleck 2005; CDC 2009; Cook 2001; Farrar 2000; Rhee 2005; Thwaites 2006a; WHO 2009).
+The current treatment of tetanus consists, for example, of surgical debridement of the wound and antibiotic therapy (metronidazole) to remove the source of infection, tetanus immune globulin to neutralize circulating toxin, and benzodiazepine for sedation and muscle relaxation (Thwaites 2006; Gibson 2009; Reddy 2010; Afshar 2011; Ataro 2011; CDC 2013; WHO 2013).

 Tetanus is typically caused by anaerobic bacterial growth in a contaminated penetrating wound.
-Vaccination against tetanus has dramatically reduced the incidence of the disease in developed countries, but infrequent cases occur, particularly in elderly people owing to reduced immuno protection (Gergen 1995).
-Nevertheless, hundreds of thousands of tetanus cases per year occur globally (Thwaites 2003).
+Vaccination against tetanus has dramatically reduced the incidence of the disease in developed countries, but infrequent cases occur, particularly in elderly people owing to reduced immuno protection (Gergen 1995; Yuan 1997).
+Nevertheless, about 1 million cases of tetanus are reported worldwide annually (Afshar 2011).
+In developing countries case fatality rate is about 50%, whereas in developed countries with intensive care units (ICU) the case fatality rate is less than 20% (Afshar 2011).

 In developing countries, neonatal tetanus causes over 100,000 infant deaths per year, due largely to poor umbilical hygiene after childbirth.
 According to the World Health Organization (WHO), Somalia had the highest rate in 1999, with 16.5 neonatal tetanus deaths per 1000 live births (WHO 2000).
-Vaccination of mothers would prevent the majority of these cases and the WHO has campaigned to increase the coverage of vaccination in developing countries (Demicheli 2005; Roper 2007; WHO 2000; WHO 2009).
+It is noteworthy that vitamin C deficiency has also been particularly common in Somalia (WHO 1999).
+Vaccination of mothers would prevent the majority of these cases and the WHO has campaigned to increase the coverage of vaccination in developing countries (WHO 2000; Demicheli 2013; Khan 2013; WHO 2013).

-Although the molecular mechanisms of tetanus toxin in the initiation of pathogenesis are well known, the later stages of the pathological cascade are inadequately understood.
-There is evidence indicating that disturbances in autonomic control, with sympathetic overactivity (e.g. elevated blood pressure, rapid heart rate) could play a crucial role in the pathophysiology of severe tetanus cases (Cook 2001; CDC 2009; Daher 1997; Wasay 2005).
-Recently, Thwaites 2006b reported data supporting the possible role of catecholamines (stress hormones) in tetanus.
+Although the molecular mechanisms of the tetanus toxin in the initiation of pathogenesis are well known, the later stages of the pathological cascade are inadequately understood.
+There is evidence indicating that disturbances in autonomic control with sympathetic overactivity (e.g. elevated blood pressure, rapid heart rate) could play a crucial role in the pathophysiology of severe tetanus cases (Daher 1997; Wasay 2005; CDC 2013).
+The possible role of catecholamines (stress hormones) in tetanus was supported by data reported by Thwaites 2006a.
 The concentrations of epinephrine and norepinephrine were much higher in tetanus patients than in other critically ill patients and, amongst the tetanus patients, the concentrations were higher in those who had more severe forms of tetanus.

 Description of the intervention